 Henley Festival 11 – 15 July

 We’re always first in line for tickets to the country’s only black-tie music festival.
 The music line-up is always stellar, but if it’s festival food that gets you excited, you won’t find a better culinary line-up than this one on the banks of the river Thames.
-The full line-up is set to be announced next week, so watch this space.
+Watch this space for line-up announcements.

 Where to stay?
 Hurley House, Berkshire.
 Hurley House is a newly refurbished boutique hotel with 10 beautiful bedrooms and an excellent restaurant.
 Think cosy country English pub styling with a luxe twist.
 Free-standing baths, worn leather armchairs and room one even has its own terrace for afternoon drinks in the sun (or, you know, English drizzle).
 The crowd is family-friendly and a mix of locals and the city crowd escaping for a night or two, while the restaurant is run by Michael Chapman, formerly head chef of Michelin-starred The Royal Oak at Paley Street.
 Hurley House is an easy-to-reach country escape that’s the perfect stop-over for a day in Henley, Marlow, Oxford and more.